w3f/polkadot-wiki/docs/general/polkadot-v1.md

 provides the environment for trust-free message passing that opens up true interoperability.

-In order to interact with chains that want to use their own finalization process (e.g. Bitcoin), Polkadot has [bridges](../learn/learn-bridges.md) that offer two-way compatibility, meaning that transactions can be made between different parachains.
+In order to interact with chains that want to use their own finalization process (e.g. Bitcoin), Polkadot has [trustless bridges](../learn/learn-bridges.md) that offer two-way compatibility, meaning that transactions can be made between different parachains.

 ### Polkadot's Additional Functionalities